Bhavana (actress): Abduction and sexual assault

 After the assault, Bhavana withdrew from the Malayalam movie industry for five years.
 Bhavana made her first comment about the case in 2022.
 She spoke of attempts to "humiliate, silence and isolate" her and said that the journey "from being a victim to becoming a survivor" had not been easy.
 Writing on her Instagram page, she vowed to keep striving for justice to ensure no one else had to endure such an ordeal.

 Bhavana's assault partly contributed to the creation of Women in Cinema Collective and the formation of Hema Committee.
-A couple of months after Bhavana spoke out, the Kerala state assembly is planning legislation to protect women working in the Malayalam film industry.
+A couple of months after Bhavana spoke out, the Kerala state assembly announced plans to implement legislation to protect women working in the Malayalam film industry.

+The trial began on 8 March 2018 at a sessions court in Ernakulam and continued for eight years, with charges against 10 accused, including Dileep.
+On 8 December 2025, the Ernakulam Principal District and Sessions Court delivered its verdict, acquitting Dileep and three others, while convicting the main accused, Pulsar Suni, and five others.
+The convicted persons were sentenced to 20 years' imprisonment for gang rape, criminal conspiracy, and other offences.
+The court further directed that ₹5 lakh collected as fines be paid to Bhavana.

 Personal life

-Bhavana and Kannada film producer Naveen got engaged in March 2017.
-The couple got married on 22 January 2018.
+Bhavana and Kannada film producer Naveen were engaged in March 2017.
+The couple married on 22 January 2018.